Nicholas Fazakerley

-Nicholas Fazakerley (1685?–1767), of Prescot, Merseyside, was an English lawyer and politician who sat in the House of Commons from 1732 to 1767.
+Nicholas Fazakerley (bapt.
+2 November 1682 – 26 February 1767), of Prescot, Merseyside, was an English lawyer and politician who sat in the House of Commons from 1732 to 1767.

 Early life

-Fazakerley was the son of Henry Fazakerley, of Fazakerley, near Liverpool.
+Fazakerley was the son of William Fazakerley, of Kirkby, Merseyside, whose family hailed from nearby Fazakerley.
 He was probably at Eton College in 1698 and matriculated at Brasenose College, Oxford on 12 March 1702, aged 17.
 He was admitted at Middle Temple in 1700, and was called to the bar in 1707.
-On 9 February 1714 he was admitted of the Inner Temple from Middle Temple.
+On 9 February 1714, he was admitted of the Inner Temple from Middle Temple.
 He married Ann Lutwyche, daughter of Sir Thomas Lutwyche, MP, on 10 October 1723.

 Legal career

 At first Fazakerley practised chiefly in chambers as an equity counsel, but as his practice grew he began to appear not only in the equity court, but in the courts of common law, mostly to argue questions connected with conveyancing and the transfer of real property.
 Occasionally his knowledge of constitutional law led him to be retained in state trials.

 Among his cases was the trial of Richard Francklin, a Fleet Street bookseller, on 3 December 1731, for publishing in The Craftsman of 2 January the letter from The Hague said to have been written by Lord Bolingbroke.
 Fazakerley was retained along with Thomas Bootle for the defence, and, in the words of Lord Mansfield, 'started every objection and laboured every point as if the fate of the empire had been at stake'.

 Fazakerley became a Bencher of Lincoln's Inn in 1736 and was counsel to Cambridge University from 1738 to 1757.
 In August 1742 he was appointed recorder of Preston, an office he held for the rest of his life.
 His politics, however, prevented his attaining the honours of his profession and he never became K.C.